 You’ll finish the degree requirements with an advantage not found in other programs—two years at Hawaii Pacific University, where you’ll have the Pacific Ocean at your doorstep to study marine science in greater depth.
 Advanced courses ranging from molecular biology to ecology will provide the knowledge you’ll need across the spectrum of modern biology and its marine applications.
 And there will be abundant opportunities to get involved in research projects at HPU.

-The objective of the Marine Science Program at HPU is to help students gain a scientific understanding of the world's oceans and the life they contain, and a sense of appreciation for their beauty and fragility.
-Students are given a theoretical framework in the basic and applied sciences as well as ample opportunities to get hands-on experience conducting laboratory and field observations and experiments.
-Lecture and laboratory facilities are located on the Hawaii Loa Campus of Hawaii Pacific University.
+You’ll graduate with a scientific understanding of the world's oceans and the life they contain, and a sense of appreciation for their beauty and fragility.
+You’ll be prepared with a foundation in the basic and applied sciences that will complement hands-on experience conducting laboratory and field observations and experiments.

 The Hawaii Loa Campus of HPU is only a twenty-minute drive from Kaneohe Bay, a large natural embayment protected from the open ocean by the only true barrier reef in the Hawaiian Islands.
 This bay serves as one of the finest natural laboratories in the world for studying the marine sciences, and its protected nature allows HPU students to do field work in almost any type of weather.
 Students also have access to the research and educational facilities of the Oceanic Institute, a center for aquaculture research and educational partner of HPU.